 You are unique and that uniqueness is worth nurturing!
 Letting go of comparison to others and allowing your own body’s changes to be the measure for your success is much more likely to produce a perseverance mindset.
 Celebrate your victories because they served your body and took you farther down the road toward wellness.

 __3. Food is not the only thing that nourishes you. __

 Remembering this can help you learn to listen to your body and discern what you actually need.
-Sometimes a walk with a friend, a hug from a loved one, a nap, massage, yoga session, dance party, good book, funny podcast, or glass of water might meet your needs.
-A mindset that asks what will nourish you both inside and out right now - and listening for the answer - opens you up to new avenues for change and the ability to enjoy that change as you learn how to genuinely care for yourself.
+Sometimes a walk with a friend, a hug from a loved one, a nap, massage, yoga session, dance party, good book, funny podcast, or a glass of water might meet your needs.
+A healthy mindset that asks what will nourish you both inside and out right now - and listening for the answer - opens you up to new avenues for change and the ability to enjoy that change as you learn how to genuinely care for yourself.

 __4. Focus on the positive not the negative. __